The Salem Trilogy

 He is also the writer of several language books.

-In his free time, he is a Martial Arts practitioner and is always looking for a good pickup game.
+In his free time, he is always looking for a good pickup game in Basketball.

 Gerald Dowgin spent over 30 years drafting bills for the State of NJ.
 His grandfather, Edward Hulton of Hulton & Co.
 Newspapers in Manchester England, would tour the neighborhood delivering gifts for the children in the town.
 His mother was 18 till she found out that her father was the neighborhood Santa working for the Head Honcho on the North Pole.